vn971/rua/README.md

   * builds in isolated filesystem, see [safety](#Safety) section below
   * uses seccomp to limit available syscalls (e.g. the build cannot call `ptrace`)
   * filesystem is mounted with "nosuid" (e.g. the build cannot execute `sudo`)
-- Allows local patch application
 - Written in Rust

 # Use

-`rua install xcalib`
+`rua install xcalib`  # installs or upgrades a package

 `rua search wesnoth`